Singing Without Fear. The Causes and Cures

 Dreaming about love brings a strong emotion.
 Singing about love allows us to bring the dream to the present and experience those feelings stronger than ever.

-When We Sing Or Speak We Vibrate
+When We Sing Or Speak Vibrations Occur Within Our Body

 Vibrations are not only heard, they are felt.
 These vibrations are felt by both the singer and the listener.
-This is why 'goosebumps' will be felt on the skin and inside surface when you hear a beautiful singer or are deeply touched by certain music.
+This is why 'goosebumps' will be felt on the skin and inside the surface when you hear a beautiful singer or are deeply touched by certain music.

 These same feelings can occur when someone says something that really moves you.
 When this happens, fear does not exist.